 - 1. Wear heavy-duty work gloves, ANSI-approved goggles behind a full face shield, steel-toed work boots, and a dust mask. - 2.
 Operate only with assistance. - 3.
 Fill the lubrication tank with clean water and liquid soap. - 4.
-Start and operate the engine according to the provided engine manual. - 5.
-Depress the throttle to bring the blade up to speed. - 6.
+Start and operate the engine according to the provided engine manual.

+- 5. Depress the throttle to bring the blade up to speed. - 6.
 Throttle should be fully depressed when the saw is under load. - 7.
-Cut branches off the lumber to be processed.

-- 8. WARNING: to avoid death or serious injury.
-Do not cut lumber with foreign objects in it such as nails, any metal pieces, etc. - 9.
-Place the lumber to be cut on the supports. - 10.
-The operator and any assistants must stay clear of the front and back of the blade whenever the engine is on. - 11.
-Move the saw head slowly along the track and against the lumber to make the cut. - 12.
-Trim off the rounded sides of the log. - 13.
-When the log is squared-off, boards or posts can be cut to custom specifications. - 14.
+Cut branches off the lumber to be processed. - 8.
+Place the lumber to be cut on the supports. - 9.
+Move the saw head slowly along the track and against the lumber to make the cut. - 10.
+Trim off the rounded sides of the log. - 11.
+When the log is squared-off, boards or posts can be cut to custom specifications. - 12.
 To prevent accidents, turn off the engine and disconnect its spark plug wire after use.
 Wait for the engine to cool, clean external parts with a clean cloth, then store the equipment out of children's reach.